The Idiots (1998 film): Critical reception

-On the review aggregator website Rotten Tomatoes, the film has a 72% score based on 32 reviews, with an average rating of 6.5/10.
+On the review aggregator website Rotten Tomatoes, the film has a 73% score based on 33 reviews.
 The website's consensus reads, "The Idiots feels more like an experiment than a coherent narrative, but director Lars von Trier's provocative style and rumination on civilization will leave most audience members feeling like satisfied test subjects".
 Metacritic reports a 48 out of 100 rating based on 17 critics, indicating "mixed or average reviews".
 Reactions to the film ranged from strong criticism to strong praise.
 A.O.
 Scott wrote a critical review in The New York Times, calling the film "a two-hour, semi-pornographic Mentos commercial" and singled out the final scene in particular for strong criticism, stating that the film "descends to truly contemptible emotional brutality".
-Conversely, Owen Glieberman in Entertainment Weekly described the film as "a raw, funny, maddening ramble" where von Trier "seeks catharsis by pushing everything to extremes" and described the final scene as "a gripping moment of high torment".
+Conversely, Owen Gleiberman in Entertainment Weekly described the film as "a raw, funny, maddening ramble" where Trier "seeks catharsis by pushing everything to extremes" and described the final scene as "a gripping moment of high torment".

 The Idiots was ranked #76 in Empire magazine's "The 100 Best Films of World Cinema" in 2010.
 The magazine had previously given it a full five star rating on its release in UK cinemas.
 It is listed as #941 in the film reference book 1001 Movies You Must See Before You Die.